 Now, on the other end of the spectrum, you may have areas in that same home that are seldomly used – and wouldn’t take a lot of time to clean at all.
 Areas like guest bedrooms, home offices, and sections of the basement.

-Pricing a house cleaning job has to be considered when estimating clean time the right way, then multiplying that clean time by your hourly rate.
+Pricing a house cleaning job is when an estimated clean time is considered, then multiplying that clean time by your hourly rate.

 Listen to your customer’s greatest house cleaning problems